grattan/R_at_Grattan/Why_use_R.Rmd

 Reproducibility is very important for quality control ("QC"), particularly of complex analyses - if it's not clear what you've done, it's hard for someone to check your work.
 It also makes things easier for you in the future - coming back to an old analysis a few months or years down the track is much easier if it's reproducible.

 Script-based analyses are more likely to be reproducible.^[Using a script-based approach doesn't guarantee that your analysis will be truly reproducible.
-If your work involves some steps that aren't documented in the script - such as data "cleaning" in Excel - then it is not fully reproducible.]
+If your work involves some steps that aren't documented in the script - such as data "cleaning" in Excel - then it is not fully reproducible.
+If your script will only run on your machine - because there are undocumented options, for example - it is not reproducible.]
 A script sets out all the steps that were taken from reading in data, to tidying it, to estimating models or summary statistics and generating output.

 Analysis that isn't script based, like work done in Excel, is almost never reproducible.
 It is generally unclear what steps were taken, in which order, to go from the raw data to the output.
 It isn't even always clear in a spreadsheet what is the 'raw data' and what has been modified in some way.